modhd/DA_agroforestry_orchard/README.md

 ![conceptual model](
 4_second_conc_model_refined.jpg "Interim conceptual model")

+## Archive
+Interim Approaches have been stored in "Archive" and were branched.

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.